Flowchart Tutorials - Flowchart Resource Center

 instituted because of defects, errors, or omissions that

-in supplier processes waiting for approvals or the
+processes, for instance, waiting for approvals or the availability of equipment.

 How do We Interpret Flowcharts